 g) Date of extraction.

 Each core shall be placed in a plastic bag and sealed to prevent loss of moisture, before they are placed in a security bag in the presence of the Contract Administrator.
-The cores shall be accompanied by a transmittal form and the Form A of the concrete mix design for the concrete pavement or concrete base.
+The cores shall be accompanied by a transmittal form and the Form A of the concrete mix design for the concrete pavement or concrete base shall all be submitted to the Contract Administrator.

 The Contract Administrator may require that additional cores be taken at joint locations, after sealing operations are complete, to evaluate the acceptability of the joint cleaning and sealing, up to two cores per sublot.
 If the samples show that the joint cleaning and sealing is not according to this specification, additional cores may be required at the Contractor’s expense.